 From this vantage point you can see San Justo de la Vega and the beautiful city of Astorga with Gaudi’s Palace proudly displaying its grey-blue spires.
 You feel you can reach out and touch it.

 Reaching the bottom I’m begging for a beer to quench my thirst and praying for servicios (washroom) because this lady can’t seem to use Mother Nature as a toilet.
-This is a last resort! lol
+It is a last resort! lol

 The camino did provide and in San Justo I see the familiar red, plastic chairs and umbrellas full of people chattering in their native languages.
-Using every possible muscle to get me there faster and clenching teeth and other parts I did the pilgrim dash.
+Using every possible muscle to get me there faster and clenching teeth and other parts, I did the pilgrim dash.
 With urgency and confidence I rush by the bar requesting a San Miguel grande por favor and enter the washroom.
 Returning to the counter your beer is poured, you pay your 1.50 euro and find a seat to savour this golden elixir.
 You have worked hard for this!

 After the beer, it is back on the road because I need to get to Astorga.
 Crossing a river bridge, walking along a concrete building for what seemed forever to arrive at a metal railway bridge before a steep ascent to the city took approximately 1 hour.
 The city looks so close but is really 2-3 km away.
 It was very hot today!